Introduction

 on_key

-Accept a key event and a mutable reference to the state (if one is associated with the component).
+Accept a key event and a mutable reference to the state.

 fn on_key(